lmapii/practical-zephyr/02_devicetree_basics/readme.md

 };
 ```

-> **Note:** In case the aliases wouldn't exist in the board DTS files, you could use overlay files - just like we already did in our examples.
-We'll explore this in detail in the next chapter.
+> **Note:** In case the aliases don't exist in the board DTS files, you could use overlay files - just like we already did in our examples.
+We'll see this again in the next article.

 As you can see, there are also other examples where labels are not consistent.
-Instead, aliases are used.
+Instead, _aliases_ are used.
 We could change our application to get the node using the commonly available alias `sw0`, and it'll work with both boards.

 ### `/chosen`

 Now what about the `/chosen` node?
-If you've been following along, or if you've just had another look at the DTS file of the nRF52840 development kit, then you might find that some of the `/chosen` nodes look an aweful lot like what you find in `/aliases`, just with a different property name format:
+If you've been following along, or if you've just had another look at the DTS file of the nRF52840 development kit, then you might find that some of the `/chosen` nodes look an awful lot like what you find in `/aliases`, just with a different property name format:

 `zephyr/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts`
 ```dts